-- Invest in innovation and product development to support sustainable revenues - Further enhance trust and security throughout the .au ecosystem - Broaden our impact in our local, regional and global communities in service of our purpose and encourage the use of common internet standards and common approaches to reduce DNS Abuse - Take a leading role in multi-stakeholder internet governance locally, regionally and globally to contribute to improved policy and strengthened multi-stakeholder decision making.
-Consider how we can work with the others in the industry to mitigate against content-related online harms - Consider how we can work with the others to raise awareness of the internet ecosystem, the importance of cybersecurity and raise the integrity of the online environment - Invest in education and awareness related to domain names, the internet ecosystem and internet governance - Develop our workforce and add new capabilities to take advantage of new technologies and ways of working. - Support disadvantaged communities and address digital inclusion and online safety, and bring the benefits of the internet to all Australians through our Public Benefit Program - Provide infrastructure and governance support to our regional neighbours to create a strong regional technical community and ensure stability of regional infrastructure auDA's Draft 2026-30 Strategy
+- Invest in innovation and product development to support sustainable revenues - Further enhance trust and security throughout the .au ecosystem - Broaden our impact in our local, regional and global communities in service of our purpose and encourage use of common internet standards and common approaches to reduce DNS Abuse - Take a leading role in multistakeholder internet governance locally, regionally and globally to contribute to improved policy and strengthened multi-stakeholder decision making.
+Consider how we can work with the others in the industry to mitigate against content-related online harms - Develop our workforce and add new capabilities to take advantage of new technologies and ways of working.

+auDA's Draft 2026-30 Strategy